-A genus of both shrubs and trees, Prunus species produce stone fruits including almonds, plums, cherries, apricots, nectarines, and peaches.
-Despite this bountiful harvest, they’re mostly planted in yards for decorative purposes as these fruit trees and shrubs create a beautiful floral display when, each spring, pink or white blossoms almost entirely cover their branches.
+A genus of both shrubs and trees, Prunus species produce stone fruits, including almonds, plums, cherries, apricots, nectarines, and peaches.
+Despite this bountiful harvest, they’re primarily planted in yards for decorative purposes as these fruit trees, and shrubs create a beautiful floral display when, each spring, pink or white blossoms almost entirely cover their branches.
 Growing recommendations vary based on the species of prunus, but prunus plants can thrive in most temperate climates.

 75. Rhododendron (Rhododendron)

 Rhododendron is a genus of more than 1,000 flowering shrubs and small or moderately sized flowering trees.
 This genus also contains two sub-genres of azaleas which are not considered to be true rhododendrons.
 They produce lush, dark-green foliage and an abundance of showy, fluttery blossoms from spring through fall.
 Rhododendrons can thrive in zones 3 through 11.
 However, in zones with cooler climates, you should plant them in full sun, while in hotter, more tropical zones, rhododendrons should be planted in full shade.